 Reentry Advocacy Project

-Students who participate in RAP will work on the hotline every other Friday from 1-4 pm for both fall and spring semesters.
-This work will be remote for fall but may be hybrid in the Spring.
-In the case of any in-person work, transportation will be organized and paid for by RAP.
+Students who participate in RAP will work on the hotline every other Friday, with flexibility in choosing between morning and afternoon shifts, for both fall and spring semesters.
+This work will be done in-person, at the Root & Rebound office in Oakland.
+Any transportation will be organized and paid for by RAP.
+Group meals will be provided during meetings throughout both semesters.

 About our partner organization: Root & Rebound is a non-profit in Oakland founded by Berkeley Law alums that provides legal information to individuals who are reentering society from prison.
 Root & Rebound’s mission is to transfer power and information from the policy and legal communities to the people most impacted by our criminal justice system through public education, direct legal services, and policy advocacy, so that the law serves, rather than harms, low-income communities and communities of color in the United States.